 High quality, made-in-Vietnam fabrics

 If you’re looking for local silks in sophisticated patterns and colors, Tan Dinh market is the place to go.
 The fabric section starts to emerge as you walk into the main area of the building.
 Although it’s a little bit overwhelming, an eye for a good catch, persistence, and some bargaining skills will reward you handsomely.
-Everything is available from knits, cotton to laces for you to sew your own creations.
+Everything is available!
+Expect knits, cotton, and even lace for you to sew your own creations.
 And if you’re determined to find something interesting here, browse around as a lot of stalls offer unique fabric such as floral chambray, ombre gingham, and whimsical voiles.
 Also, you’ll see the widest collection of prints you never thought possible: florals, tropical fruits, ancient villages, etc.

 Although it’s a little bit overwhelming, an eye for a good catch, persistence, and some bargaining skills will reward you handsomely.

-Although food and fabrics are Tan Dinh market’s specialty, it also contains a plethora of commodities to fully meet everyday needs of the residents around.
-Clothing, footwear, accessories, fresh produce, household items and many others thing, you name it!
-Many things are of good quality but there are also other ordinary products that they sell at affordable prices for people with small budgets.
+Although food and fabrics are Tan Dinh market’s specialty, this market also contains a plethora of commodities to make your everyday routine that much better or bring something home to remind you of Vietnam!
+Clothing, footwear, accessories, fresh produce, household items, and many other thing, you name it!
+Many products are of good quality but there are also other ordinary products that they sell at affordable prices for people with small budgets.

-If you’re not Vietnamese they will try to overcharge you.
+- If you’re not Vietnamese, the vendors will try to overcharge you.
 Be ready to haggle or simply say no if you feel as they have asked for too much.

 - If you’re planning to buy fresh food, go in the early morning.
 If you’re going fabric shopping, stop by at noon or later for better prices.